robofinch/Prismarine-Anchor/style.md

   (in particular, all structs and then all impls is fine, and having each struct be directly followed by its impls is also fine.)
+- When importing from a parent module, generally, only import items defined in that module;
+  don't use the parent module's own imports, and instead reimport items with their full paths.
+  The `prismarine-anchor-*-entries` crates are partial exceptions; they take advantage of parent modules' `pub use` statements.
 - Imports (and public imports, respectively) are organized into the following groups:
   - `std` imports